mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 As a general rule, *operators* always appear in the key position of a document. *$match* is a little special and we'll learn about it later.
 What's an *expression?
 Expressions* act a lot like functions.
 We provide *arguments and they provide a computed output*.
 And just like f*unctions, expressions* can be composed to form powerful new data transformations. *MongoDB* provides expressions for working with and producing values for many types of values.

-In the project stage, $gt is an expression.
-And its arguments are supplied in ths array.
-This $number of of moons, surrounded by the quotes, is also an expression that you'll learn about in a moment.
-An easy way to remember how to use expressions is that it will always appear in a value position.
+In the *project stage, $gt is an expression*.
+And its *arguments are supplied in this array*.
+This *$numberOfMoons*, surrounded by the quotes, is also an *expression* that you'll learn about in a moment.
+An easy way to remember how to use *expressions is that it will always appear in a value position*.
 Let's run this now to see the output.
 Here, we see the result of the calculated field.

 It looks like Earth isn't the only planet that has oxygen.
 It's a relatively comfortable temperature and it does indeed have moons.
 One more important thing to cover.
 We may encounter syntax like this.
 The first is a field path expression and it's used to access the value of a field in the document, like number of moves in the first example.
 The second, with two dollar signs followed by an uppercase word, is a system level variable.